Fractune/TailsChecker/README.md

 # <img alt="window" width="40px" src="https://raw.githubusercontent.com/Kitsunake/TailsChecker/main/utils/TCIcon.png"> TailsChecker
 ### A tool for checking minecraft accounts => by Tails Development Team

+## 12/25 -- Currently all of us on break from this project.
+Do not expect any updates for now

 ### Known bugs / update logs,
 ```
 > The tool will NOT send a message after completing the check